Joe Coleman (baseball, born 1947): Coaching career

 Coleman continued to serve in the Angels' organization for several years after his stint in Peoria.
 In 1987, he was the organization's roving minor-league pitching instructor, and in 1988 he joined the Angels' major league staff as bullpen coach.

 In 1991, Coleman left the Angels to become the pitching coach for the St. Louis Cardinals under manager Joe Torre.
 He served in that position through the 1994 season.
 In October 1994, the Cardinals opted not to renew Coleman's contract in a front office shakeup that also saw the arrival of a new general manager and the departure of Bucky Dent as the club's third-base coach.

 In 1996, Coleman returned to the Angels' organization.
 He served initially as a scout and then took over as the club's pitching coach for the last two months of the 1996 season.
 He was named bullpen coach for the 1997 season.
 He continued to serve as the Angels' bullpen coach through the 2000 season.
 In 2001, Coleman was hired as the pitching coach for the Durham Bulls, the Triple A affiliate of the Tampa Bay Rays.
 In 2007, Coleman left Durham and became the pitching coach of the Lakeland Flying Tigers, the Class A affiliate of the Detroit Tigers.
 He remained in that position until September 2011.
-Since 2012, Coleman has been the pitching coach for the Jupiter Hammerheads, the Class A affiliate of the Florida Marlins.
-The 2014 season marked Coleman's 50th year working in professional baseball as a player, scout, coach, instructor or manager.
+Starting in 2014, Coleman was the pitching coach for the Jupiter Hammerheads, the Class A affiliate of the Florida Marlins.

-Family
+Personal life and death

 In 1982, Coleman met his future wife, Donna, after moving to Fort Myers, Florida.
 Their son, Casey Coleman, was born in Fort Myers in 1987 and pitched in Major League Baseball for the Chicago Cubs from 2010 to 2012 and for the Kansas City Royals in 2014.

+Coleman died at his home in Jamestown, Tennessee on July 9, 2025, at the age of 78.